ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 This study delivers the first rigorous benchmark of large language models on the longstanding problem of geolocating early-modern Virginia land patents directly from their narrative metes-and-bounds abstracts.
 A new, copyright-compliant dataset of 5 471 transcribed grants and 43 gold-standard coordinates accompanies a reproducible evaluation framework that compares six OpenAI model variants against four deterministic or human baselines.

-The best single-call configuration—o3-2025-04-16 with a one-shot prompt—achieves a mean great-circle error of **23 km**, cutting the professional GIS benchmark by **67 %** and the Stanford NER geoparser by **70 %**.
-A lightweight five-call ensemble of the same model, run at low reasoning effort and fused with DBSCAN, reduces mean error further to **≈19 km** while adding only ≈US $0.07 and three seconds per deed.
+The best single-call configuration—o3-2025-04-16 with a one-shot prompt—achieves a mean great-circle error of 23 km, cutting the professional GIS benchmark by 67 % and the Stanford NER geoparser by 70 %.
+A lightweight five-call ensemble of the same model, run at low reasoning effort and fused with DBSCAN, reduces mean error further to ≈19 km while adding only ≈US $0.07 and three seconds per deed.
 In contrast, the fastest model (gpt-4o-2024-08-06) incurs a negligible cost of US $0.001 per grant and still stays within a 30 km error band, defining a new speed–cost frontier.

 These findings place colony-scale georeferencing of archival land records within reach of modest research budgets: mapping the entire Cavaliers and Pioneers corpus—tens of thousands of patents—now requires hours and tens of dollars rather than months and thousands.
 Because the pipeline operates on plain text, it can be ported verbatim to other volumes, neighbouring colonies, or similarly structured deed books worldwide.